 An Array is a dynamically created object where we store similar elements.
-By declaring an array, memory space is allocate for values of a particular type.
-At the time of creation, the length of the array must be specified and remains constant
+By declaring an array, memory space is allocated for values of a particular type.
+At the time of creation, the length of the array must be specified and remains constant.

 A Java array variable can also be declared like other variables with [] after the data type.